Frequently Asked Questions

 You should report this issueto the registration officeimmediately.

-Liability insurance covers the obligation of every individual to compensate others for damages caused by fault, carelessness, negligence, or by objects owned, rented, or borrowed.
+Civil liability insurance covers the obligation of every individual to compensate others for damages caused through fault, carelessness, negligence, or by objects owned, rented, or borrowed.

 Professional liability insurance does not constitute the documentation required for administrative registration.
-Similarly, a membership application or proof of payment does not constitute proof of insurance: neither of these documents is acceptable.
+Similarly, a membership application or proof of payment of dues does not constitute proof of insurance: neither of these two documents is acceptable.

 All students must purchase liability insurance as part of their studies (seeArticle 35 of the University of Montpellier’s internal regulations).